Gunfire at Chiefs' Super Bowl celebration kills 1 and wounds nearly two dozen, including children

 Social media users posted shocking video of police running through Wednesday’s crowded scene as people scrambled for cover and fled.
 One video showed someone apparently performing chest compressions on a victim as another person, seemingly writhing in pain, lay on the ground nearby.
 People screamed in the background.

+Filter said he and another man kept the person pinned down until officers arrived.
+“I remember the officers pulling my feet off of him and at that point I was just looking for my wife and kids.”
+It was not immediately clear if the person he held down was involved in the shooting, but Filter’s wife, Casey, saw a gun nearby and picked it up,

+“There honestly was not much to think about except just my husband and my kids,” Casey Filter said.
+“And then a gun I saw obviously, there.
+I was just wanting everyone to be safe.
+That was my main concern.”

-Radio station KKFI said via Facebook that Lisa Lopez-Galvan, host of “Taste of Tejano,” was killed.
+The woman killed in the shooting was identified by radio station KKFI as Lisa Lopez-Galvan, host of “Taste of Tejano.”

-“This senseless act has taken a beautiful person from her family and this KC Community,” KKFI said in a statement.
+“This senseless act has taken a beautiful person from her family and this KC Community,” KKFI said in a statement on its Facebook page.

 Lopez-Galvan, whose DJ name was “Lisa G,” was an extrovert and devoted mother from a prominent Latino family in the area, said Rosa Izurieta and Martha Ramirez, two childhood friends who worked with her at a staffing company.
 Izurieta said Lopez-Galvan attended the parade with her husband and her adult son, a die-hard Kansas City sports fan who also was shot.